Leokadiya Kashperova: Selected compositions

+Her Piano Concerto in A minor and Symphony in B minor have been recorded by Oliver Triendl (piano) and the Rundfunk-Sinfonieorchester Berlin, conducted by Anna Skryleva.

 Legacy

 In January 1910 Kashperova recorded seven piano rolls for the reproducing piano Welte-Mignon, six pieces by Mily Balakirev and one with own piano pieces.

 In 2002, while doing his Doctor of Philosophy at Oxford, Graham Griffiths found Kaspherova's name while researching Stravinsky.
 Soon, she became his main focus of research.
 He gave an interview to the BBC about Kashperova of which, after a lengthy period of neglect of Kashperova's music, during International Women’s Day 2018, BBC Radio 3 broadcast the final movement of Kashperova's Symphony in B minor (1905).
 (Note: This broadcast was performed by Jane Glover and the BBC Concert Orchestra who gave the symphony a full performance during a concert) Leokadiya Kashperova was featured as BBC Radio 3's Composer of the Week for the week commencing 12 December 2022.

 Kashperova's symphony was subsequently published by Boosey & Hawkes.
 To commemorate the 150th anniversary of her birth day, Boosey & Hawkes released five short video documentaries regarding Graham Griffith's research into and revival of her music.
 With renewed interest in Kashperova's works, more orchestras have performed her Symphony in B minor, such as: